Current Students – Spring 2025

 All exchange students enroll in the National Health Insurance.
 You should take your National Health Insurance card with you when you go see your doctor.
 By presenting your card, your medical costs at the hospital/clinic will be reduced 70% under the National Health Insurance Program.

 You need to pay the insurance premiums using the payment slips, which will be mailed to your dorm address a few months after arriving in Japan.
 A monthly premium is about 1500-2000 yen for exchange students.
 You should pay it at the Japan Post Bank or 77 Bank in cash by the deadline indicated on each payment slip.
-For those who are staying only for the Fall Semester, you should pay the payment slips numbered 5 (第5期; payment deadline October 31) through 8 (第8期; payment deadline January 31).
-You can pay for 5, 6, 7, and 8 altogether at the same time if you want to.
-Do not pay the slip numbered 9 (第9期; payment deadline February 29); keep it until you visit the Aoba Ward Office to deregister when you leave Japan, and ask them if you should pay for the 9th payment slip as well.
+For those who are staying only for the Spring Semester, you should pay the payment slips numbered 1 (第1期; payment deadline June 30) and 2 (第2期; payment deadline July 31).
+You can pay 1 and 2 at the same time.
+Do not pay the 3rd one (第3期; payment deadline August 31), keep it until you visit the Aoba Ward Office to deregister when you leave Japan, and ask them if you should pay for the 3rd payment slip as well.
 Click here for a payment slip sample.

 For more details, visit the TU Support website.